 Article

-What are the governance considerations?
+What are the characteristics of an effective governance program?

 The CLO’s guide to Generative AI risks and opportunities